 In the final section of the book, Bernstein reiterates that your broker is not your friend.
 They are there to make a living off you, and the same partially goes for the mutual fund industry as well.

 Buying the market or indexing is the best way to utilize available market intelligence and information.
-It’s also a great way to beat the majority of active-fund managers.
+It’s also a great way to beat the majority of active fund managers.

 Almost all apparently successful managers are lucky, not skilled.

-Bernstein advises that you should shun the financial media (newspapers, magazines and TV), and instead read a couple of classics including Common Sense on Mutual Funds by John Bogle, A Random Walk Down Wall Street by Burton Malkiel, Winning the Loser’s Game by Charles Ellis, and a few others.
+Bernstein advises that you should shun the financial media (newspapers, magazines, and TV), and instead read a couple of classics including Common Sense on Mutual Funds by John Bogle, A Random Walk Down Wall Street by Burton Malkiel, Winning the Loser’s Game by Charles Ellis, and a few others.

 Ninety-nine percent of what you read in and hear from the financial media is advertising cloaked as journalism.

-Manage all your savings and investing accounts as one portfolio, and have one overall asset allocation.
+Manage all your savings and investment accounts as one portfolio, and have one overall asset allocation.
 He goes further and advises that you take your “human capital” (i.e. job, salary, pension) into account when looking at your overall asset allocation and portfolio diversification.